wso2/docs-mi/en/docs/reference/mediators/validate-mediator.md

 ### Validate JSON payload

-Following examples use the below sample schema `StockQuoteSchema.json` file.
+The following examples use the below sample schema `StockQuoteSchema.json` file.
 Add the sample schema file to the registry path: `conf:/schema/StockQuoteSchema.json`.

 !!!
 Tip
     When adding this sample schema file to the Registry, specify the **Media Type** as application/json.